mickfuzz/makecode-platformer-101/gamePatterns.md

 Change the look and feel of the game and add to the story

+- Add Graphical Effects
-- Add Instructions and Comment between Levels
+- Add Sound Effects
+- Add a Game Story with Messages
 - Simple Animation of Enemy
-- Animate Walking of Player
+- Animate your Player's Movements

 ## Game Space

 Change the shape or nature of the playing space of the game.

 - [Add More Levels](moreLevels)
-- Change shape of levels
+- Change Shape of Levels
+- Change the Background Image
+- Keys and Door

 ## Challenge and Systems

 Through challenge and systems, games get harder as you progress to keep your interest.

-- Have to collect all food before progressing
+- Collect all Food before Progressing
-- Key and door
 - Power up - Higher Jump
-- Power up Player Speed
+- Power up - Player Speed
+- Randomly Spawning Enemies
+- Add a Sprinting Level
+- Enemies Double in Number Regularly